plusserver/docs/content/en/cloudhub/products/services/dns-administration.md

   Information on DNS Administration in CloudHub
 ---

-The **‘DNS Management’** page provides you with a central interface for managing your DNS settings.
+The **"DNS Management"** page provides you with a central interface for managing your DNS settings.
 It is divided into two tabs: **Nameserver** and **Reverse DNS**.
 Both areas allow you to independently configure your DNS zones and PTR entries.

 ### Nameservers

-In the **‘Nameserver’** tab, you can manage the DNS zones of your domains.\
+In the **"Nameserver"** tab, you can manage the DNS zones of your domains.\
 ![Nameserver table](../img/dns-administration/nameserver-table.png)

 #### Summary table